It begins at the cervix, the lower end of the uterus that comes into contact with the upper vagina.

 Certain special conditions and situations can change the frequency of screening, such as a history of abnormal Pap smears.

 As described above, Pap tests are done to detect cervical cancer.
-If abnormal cells are found on the Pap smear, a colposcopy procedure is performed.
+A colposcopy procedure is performed if abnormal cells are found on the Pap smear.

 The transformation zone of the cervix cannot always be well visualized during colposcopy.
 In this case, a sample of cells may be taken from the inner canal of the cervix, known as an endocervical curettage or scraping.

-Another option is conization, or the removal of a conical portion of the cervix around the cervical canal.
-This tissue can be removed with a fine loop of wire that is heated by an electrical current, known as a loop electrosurgical excision procedure (LEEP), also called a large loop excision of the transformation zone (LLETZ).
+Another option is conization or removing a conical portion of the cervix around the cervical canal.
+This tissue can be removed with a delicate loop of wire heated by an electrical current, known as a loop electrosurgical excision procedure (LEEP), also called a large loop excision of the transformation zone (LLETZ).

 LEEP is done in the doctor’s office with a local anesthetic.
 Another possibility is to have the cone-shaped tissue fragment removed in an operating room under general or regional anesthesia, referred to as a conization cold knife.